wso2/cellery/docs/setup/local-setup.md

 - [Ballerina 1.0.3](https://ballerina.io/downloads/)
 If Ballerina 1.0.3 is not installed, Cellery will execute ballerina using Docker.

+Kindly note that if you freshly installed minikube, you would have to execute ``minikube start``, create a temporary cluster and remove it.
+This is due to a known issue in minikube (https://github.com/kubernetes/minikube/issues/5716).

-This will setup the local environment, by creating a virtual machine with pre-installed kubeadm and cellery runtime.
+This will setup the local environment, by creating a cellery runtime on a minikube cluster.

 ## Interactive Method